simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 Video editing and media production are demanding tasks that require high-performance storage solutions. **RAID** provides the necessary **fault tolerance** and **improved performance** for these applications.
 By using RAID, video editors and media producers can ensure that their data is protected from drive failures and can access and process large video files quickly and efficiently.

 RAID also offers the ability to **scale storage capacity** as needed, allowing for the storage of large video libraries.
-Additionally, the **redundancy** provided by RAID ensures that even if a drive fails, the data can still be accessed and edited without interruption.
+Also, the **redundancy** provided by RAID ensures that even if a drive fails, the data can still be accessed and edited without interruption.

 For video editing and media production, a RAID level that offers a good balance between performance and fault tolerance is **RAID 5**.
 RAID 5 distributes parity information across multiple drives, providing both data striping and redundancy.
 This allows for high read and write speeds while still protecting against drive failures.